-You underline &#8220;on account of transgressions,&#8221; as if, because it is not found in the first part of my answer, I had omitted an important clause, which modifies your statements.
+You underline "on account of transgressions," as if, because it is not found in the first part of my answer, I had omitted an important clause, which modifies your statements.
 You know full well that, after having spoken of the change of covenant, I even devoted several pages to the consideration of this point.
 You cannot, sir, deny anything of that of which I accuse you.
 I pity you, sir, for having entered on this subject, and for having friends who have made you act thus, and have attached to a name which I believe to have been irreproachable such a mode of acting.
 Having exactly reproduced your words, it was in my province to explain their bearing in my own, and this is what I did.
 I have nothing to alter in them: it is you, sir, who have misconstrued my argument, by concealing the half of what you had said on the subject which I treat of in my pamphlet.

 Here are the details.
-Before commenting on your words, I drew attention to the part which I wished to answer, by saying, &#8220;I shall, in the main, confine myself to the author&#8217;s assertion.&#8221; Nothing could be clearer or more straightforward.
-Here is this part: &#8220;Not a word of the withdrawal of the statutes or of the covenant.&#8221; &#8220;Nothing leaves room for the supposition that a new law must be substituted for the first on account of transgressions.&#8221; Thus the phrases in your tract on which I comment, are very clearly pointed out.
+Before commenting on your words, I drew attention to the part which I wished to answer, by saying, "I shall, in the main, confine myself to the author's assertion."
+Nothing could be clearer or more straightforward.
+Here is this part: "Not a word of the withdrawal of the statutes or of the covenant."
+"Nothing leaves room for the supposition that a new law must be substituted for the first on account of transgressions."
+Thus the phrases in your tract on which I comment, are very clearly pointed out.
 How have you acted, or rather how have you been made to act?
-You say, &#8220;Here are the two versions in comparison one with the other.
-The text of my tract is, The holy scriptures are full of threatenings against those who may pervert or transgress the law; but nothing gives room for thinking that, on account of *transgression,* a new law must be substituted for the first.&#8221;
+You say, "Here are the two versions in comparison one with the other.
+The text of my tract is, The holy scriptures are full of threatenings against those who may pervert or transgress the law; but nothing gives room for thinking that, on account of transgression, a new law must be substituted for the first."

-Then you complain of my having said &#8220;Not only a *new* covenant could not be made,&#8221; etc. In fact there is nothing in your version to which these words of my pamphlet apply.
+Then you complain of my having said "Not only a new covenant could not be made," etc. In fact there is nothing in your version to which these words of my pamphlet apply.
 But why?
 Is there any addition of words on my part, by which I misconstrue your doctrines?
 It is not a question of words, for I give my explanation of your thoughts.
 I express it.
 I have added nothing.
-No, sir, the fact is that while pretending to present these two versions in comparison one with the other, you have *yourself* left out the half of that on which I comment.
-These are the words of your pamphlet, &#8220;Not a word of the
+No, sir, the fact is that while pretending to present these two versions in comparison one with the other, you have yourself left out the half of that on which I comment.
+These are the words of your pamphlet, "Not a word of the

 {310}